girishb29/SideProjects/TrendVisualizationExample/README.md

 # Trend Visualization Example

-This is a basic example of rend visualizations of hourly business data.
+This is a basic example of trend visualizations generated from hourly business data.

-There are some simple business questions and answers, which the visualizations substantiate.
+Included are some simple business optimization questions and answers, which the visualizations substantiate.